jjvanzon/Circular-Language-Spec/spec/introduction.md

 Reusing Ideas
 -------------

 Dividing up into ideas can lead to *reusability* of ideas.
 For instance: the idea of a *button* is reusable.
-It can be used more than once.
 If a good button were programmed, other people may not need to program another button again.
 The same idea can be reused everywhere a button is needed.

 Any place a button is used in a system, there is a separate object: